Hussein2652/neorose-vton/README.md

   - Static UI at http://127.0.0.1:8000/web
   - Run Alembic migrations automatically via api entrypoint.
   - Healthchecks are configured for Redis, Postgres, and API.
+  - Persistent storage: a named volume `app_storage` is mounted at `/app/storage` for the API and Celery worker so artifacts/results persist across container restarts.

 Migrations Service (recommended)
 - To run explicit migrations on Postgres before API starts, use the dedicated service: